sagedontgo/TheSwiftKnights/README.md

 - Use **grimoires** to apply Spells to a Staff.
 - Be careful of your usage!
 Spells need Mana to be used.
 - Don't use it too much!
 Mana will burn out if used too much in a short period of time.

+### Stats
+HP - Your health!
+Defense - Reduces the amount of damage you take.
+Fullness - When maxed, you can no longer eat Food for the next minute.
+Mana - The energy needed by a Staff to cast a spell.

 ## Getting Started
 ### Installation